-- Write short note on India’s Literate soils.
-(UPSC Civil Services main examination 2000 General studies Paper II)
+- Write a short note on India’s Laterite soils.
+(UPSC Civil Services main examination 2000 General studies Paper-II)

 - Why are the soils of Malwa in Madhya Pradesh black while those of Karnataka red?
-Discuss the relative fertility of these soils. ( UPSC Civil Services main examination 1994 General studies Paper II)
+Discuss the relative fertility of these soils. ( UPSC Civil Services main examination 1994 General studies Paper-II)